seanox/spring-webdav/manual/getting-started.md

 ```
 _Example of single and multiple use of annotation for path definition_

-The Mapping supports folders and files based on the paths of virtual entities.
+The mapping supports folders and files based on the paths of virtual entities.
 Where and in which managed beans the paths are defined does not matter.
 During
 the initialization of the WebDavFilter all managed beans are scanned and the
 information for the mapping is collected.
 In this process, the paths are checked